NLALDlab/LHDM/README.md

 It contains:
 - a main file "LHDM.m" with LHDM algorithm implementation;
-- a test_driver, conatined in files "main_test_driver.m" and "runner.m".
+- a test_driver, contained in files "main_test_driver.m" and "runner.m".

 Note that the database and the other solvers, other than LHDM, must be downloaded as indicated in the paper, in a directory hierarchy and naming that is evident from the code in "main_test_driver.m".